AdobeDocs/journey-optimizer-learn.en/help/challenges/summer-collection-announcement-challenge.md

 You can also check the [!UICONTROL Segment membership] tab: Your segment should be listed.

-   >[!NOTE]
-   >It can take up to 24 hours for the segment membership to appear for existing profiles, as the existing profiles need to be backfilled.

    ![Segment membership](assets/C1-S1-profile-segment-membership.png)

 >[!TAB Check Your Work]